 The State provides retiree health and dental benefits to annuitants of retirement systems through an agent multiple-employer defined benefit plan which operates as a single-employer defined benefit plan for the University.
-The design of health and dental benefit plans can be amended by CalPERS Board of Administration and the California Department of Human Resources (CalHR), respectively.
+The design of health and dental benefit plans can be amended by CalPERS Board of Administration.
+To be eligible, employees must retire within 120 days of separation from employment and have met the health and dental vesting period to be eligible to receive these benefits.